Last Updated on January 22, 2023 by Thalia

 Some days things don’t work out as originally planned and I’m much better at accepting that now and not being disappointed with myself.

 I would like to journal more – I have all the notebooks ready and waiting!
-I can’t help myself when it comes to stationery and am a bit old-fashioned as I love good old pen and paper.
+I can’t help myself when it comes to stationery and is a bit old-fashioned as I love good old pen and paper.

 How do you show yourself self-love and self-care?
 Are there any particular activities you indulge in and what inner work do you do?